 - 1. Illness verified by parent phone call (if a student is tardy due to illness for 3 or more consecutive days, medical documentation may be required) - 2.
-Medical/dental appointments (medical documentation must be provided) - 3.
-Religious obligations, funerals, etc. - 4.
+Medical/dental appointments (medical documentation or parent communication must be provided) - 3.
+Religious obligations, funerals, etc., verified by parent communication - 4.
 CBHS related activities (see section on school-related absences)